SciBorgs/SciLib/README.md

 [![CI](https://github.com/SciBorgs/SciLib/actions/workflows/main.yml/badge.svg)](https://github.com/SciBorgs/SciLib/actions/workflows/main.yml)

 SciLib is a library by FRC team 1155 intended for use with [WPILibJ](https://github.com/wpilibsuite/allwpilib).
-It is designed to standardize and simplify some tedius aspects of writing robot code.
+It is designed to standardize and simplify some tedious aspects of writing robot code.

 *It is currently under development.*